Johnny Depp: Public image and reception

-In the 1990s, Depp was seen as a new type of male film star that rejected the norms of that role.
+In the 1990s, Depp was seen as a new type of sex symbol that rejected the norms of that term.
 After becoming a teen idol in 21 Jump Street, he publicly protested against the image, and with his subsequent film and public relations choices began to cultivate a new public persona.
 The Sydney Morning Herald characterized Depp in the 1990s as the "bad boy of Hollywood"; Depp's chain smoking, recreational drug use and drinking habits were generally documented during this time.
 According to The Guardian journalist Hadley Freeman in 2020:

 Along with Phoenix and Keanu Reeves, he was part of a holy trinity of grunge heart-throbs.
 They were the opposite of the Beverly Hills, 90210 boys, or Brad Pitt and DiCaprio, because they seemed embarrassed by their looks, even resentful of them. ...This uninterest in their own prettiness made them seem edgy, even while their prettiness softened that edge.
 They signified not just a different kind of celebrity, but a different kind of masculinity: desirable but gentle, manly but girlish.
 Depp in particular was the cool pinup it was safe to like, and the safe pinup it was cool to like.
 We fans understood that there was more to Depp, Phoenix and Reeves than handsomeness.
 They were artistic—they had bands!—and they thought really big thoughts, which they would ramble on about confusingly in interviews.
 If we dated them, we understood that our role would be to understand their souls.